Marjorie Montemayor-Quellenberg, MA

 can make insulin, the body is resistant to it and unable to use it appropriately.
 As a result, glucose builds up in the bloodstream and the cells become starved, which can lead to serious health problems.

 If you have diabetes, you may need to take insulin shots to make up for your body’s inability to make or use naturally occurring insulin.
 You may need anywhere from 1-4 shots a day.
-Aside from a needle, the medication may also be given using a special pen or pump.
+The medication may also be given using a special injector pen or pump.

 How much insulin you need depends on several factors, such as your:

-There are different types of insulin that your doctor may prescribe:
+Here are different types of insulin that your doctor may prescribe and an approximate onset and duration of action:

 Usually taken before a meal to target the sugars consumed during mealtime